jingyaogong/minimind-v/README_en.md

 By adding the `--use_wandb` parameter, you can log the training process, and after training is complete, you can view the process on the wandb website.
 You can specify the project name and run name by modifying the `wandb_project` and `wandb_run_name` parameters.

+[Note]: After June 2025, the domestic network environment cannot directly connect to WandB.
+The MiniMind project by default switches to using [SwanLab](https://swanlab.cn/) as the training visualization tool (fully compatible with WandB API), that is, just change `import wandb` to `import swanlab as wandb`, no other changes are needed.

 </details>